googlearchive/test_runner.dart/README.md

 `--dart2js`: Path to the dart2js executable.
 If omitted "dart2js" from env is used.

+`--skip-browser-tests`: Skips all browser tests.
+Useful when browser binaries like content_shell are not available.

 `-c` or `--color`: Prints the output in color in a shell.

 `-v` or `--verbose`: Prints all tests results instead of just the summary.